stfwi/duktape-cc/readme.md

 ## Notes, development context, road map, todo's, etc ...

 - This project does not intend to be a base for another nodejs or the like.
-The focus is set to fast integration.
-Main application have been up to now:
+The focus is set on fast integration.
+Main application fields have been up to now:

     - Implementing scriptable testing applications for libraries written in c++.